cculianu/electrum-cash-protocol/protocol-methods.rst

   :const:`"mempoolminfee"`, :const:`"minrelaytxfee"`, :const:`"incrementalrelayfee"`, :const:`"unbroadcastcount"`,
   and :const:`"fullrbf"`.
-However, on BCH for example, some of the preceding keys may be be missing altogether since the bitcoin daemon does have the same BTC-specific mempool concepts related to fees and as a result does not provide some of these keys via the :const:`"getmempoolinfo"` RPC.
+However, on BCH for example, some of the preceding keys may be be missing altogether since the bitcoin daemon does have the same BTC-specific mempool concepts related to fees and as a result does not provide some of these keys via the `getmempoolinfo` RPC.

   Of note is the following key: